ChamathKB/AnonTex/README.md

 - Acts as a transparent proxy for OpenAI's chat completion endpoint.
 - Automatically anonymizes user input using PII detection.
-- Compatible with OpenAI clients, such as the OpenAI Python SDK and LangChain.
 - Redis-backed for entity management and fast caching.

 ---